eXept Software AG Logo

 set the font for drawing if it has changed.

-o function: aSymbol
+o function: functionSymbol

-set the drawing function if it has changed
+set the drawing function if it has changed.

 o gcId

-return the receivers graphic context id on the device
+return the receiver's graphic context id on the device

 o id